 These false emails contain links for websites that look like IRS.gov and may claim to contain details about tax refunds, electronic returns, or accounts.
 Their goal is to infect your computer with malware by sending a “temporary password” that links to a malicious file.
 Ransomware, a form of malware, makes the IRS’s Dirty Dozen of scams to watch out for.

-What to do if you’ve received a scam email
+What to do if you’ve received an IRS scam email

 If you receive a suspicious email, never click on any links within it or download images or attached files.
 Do not send any personal financial information or your social security number over email.
 If you receive a scam email to your personal email, forward it to email@example.com and then delete it.
 If you open that email on your work computer, the IRS recommends notifying your company’s cybersecurity professionals.